pcarbo/lbfgsb-matlab/INSTALL-LINUX.md

 ### Modify the Makefile
 Open and fine-tune the self-explanatory Makefile located inside the LBFGSB_HOME/src directory according to your needs.
 With this Makefile you can create
-- a mex file for Mtlab using the mex compiler (mex taget)
+- a mex file for Matlab using the mex compiler (mex taget)
 - a mex file for Matlab using your C compiler (nomex target)
 - a mex file for Octave using mkoctfile (oct target)